 Otherwise, in Rangiroa, it is also possible to dive with sharks in the open sea, in the blue.
-It is forbidden to feed them or to bait them, to avoid disturbing their behavior, but it is allowed to attract them at a prescribed distance from the coast, by spreading a fish "scent" in the water.
+It is forbidden to feed them or to bait them, to avoid disturbing their behavior, but it is allowed to attract them at a prescribed distance from the coast, by spreading a fish "smell" in the water.
 It is quite impressive: I invite you to go back see the video I posted at the time, with a silky shark quite insistent.

 Fakarava, I dream of it!

-When I go back to dive in Polynesia, in a future that I hope is not too far away, I will of course put Rangiroa back on the program, but also Fakarava atoll, which I do not know yet and which I hope to discover one day, also located in the Tuamotus.
+When I go back to dive in Polynesia, in a future that I hope will not be too far away, I will of course put Rangiroa back on the program, but also the atoll of Fakarava, that I do not know yet and that I hope to discover one day, also located in the Tuamotus.
 Its southern pass, Tumakohua, also has its "wall" of sharks.

 If the comments on the forums and diver blogs are to be believed, the site is just as spectacular as Rangiroa or even more so, and easier to dive...
 I dream about it! 😍

-UPDATE 2018.Arte diffuses aired in June 2018 the documentary 700 sharks in the night by Luc Marescot, on the expedition led by the biologist and underwater photographer Laurent Ballesta to Fakarava.
+UPDATE 2018.Arte diffuses aired in June 2018 the documentary 700 sharks in the night by Luc Marescot, about the expedition led by the biologist and underwater photographer Laurent Ballesta to Fakarava.
 An exciting film and spectacular images, about the behaviour of these sharks, especially at night, when they hunt.
 Laurent Ballesta also published a book on this extraordinary adventure.
 On YouTube, Arte then uploaded two 7-minute episodes of 360-degree images shot in Fakarava during Laurent Ballesta's expeditions.
 I give them to you below (don't hesitate to "move" in the video to enjoy them, it's fascinating):